tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The prev_hash MUST confirm to the following:

-* represented as an array of unsigned 8-bit integers (bytes).
+* represented as an array of unsigned 8-bit integers (bytes) in little-endian format.
 * MUST be a hash of the entire contents of the previous block's header.

 #### Timestamp